UBC-MDS/simplerfit/README.md

 ## Contributors

-This python package was developed by the following Master of Data Science program candidates at the University of the British Columbia:
+This R package was developed by the following Master of Data Science program candidates at the University of the British Columbia:

 - Mohammadreza Mirzazadeh [@rezam747](https://github.com/rezam747)
 - Zihan Zhou              [@zzhzoe](https://github.com/zzhzoe)